How Business Credit Scores Work in the USA

 - Your business’ age: The longer a business has stood over time, the higher the business credit score.
 This is because a well-known business has been able to acquire a certain level of trust over time.
 And a business that is just starting up doesn’t have much to lose if they decide to go under the radar.

 - Debts: The higher a company’s debts, the lower the business credit score.
 But immediately the debt is being paid the score goes up.
 The longer it takes for a company to pay its debt, the much longer the score stays down.
+You can learn how the business tax debt in the US works here.

 - Credits: Similar to debts, keeping credits unpaid for a long period increases the number of credits to be paid.
 Lenders see this as a business debt and therefore lead to a low credit score.